 Finally, I called an Uber and headed to the restaurant.
 I was a bit early, so I walked around in this new neighborhood to take some pictures, wishing the light had been this perfect when I was at the Nasher earlier.

 The food at this restaurant was extremely delicious but insanely expensive.
-After dinner we went across the street to a place called Chocolate Secrets for chocolate desserts that were also insanely expensive (but astounding delicious: worth it!), then my friend dropped me off at the Kalita theater for my show.
+After dinner we went across the street to a place called Chocolate Secrets for chocolate desserts that were also insanely expensive (but astoundingly delicious: worth it!), then my friend dropped me off at the Kalita theater for my show.

 I saw Little Women.
 I expected it to be fluffy entertainment to cap off my week of meetings, but I was pleasantly surprised when it far exceeded my expectations.
 The multi-racial cast was an interesting choice, and the subtle reinterpretation of Jo’s rejection of her womanly role is something I’d like to believe that Alcott would have applauded.